-Fun fact: I started making this soup when my kids were little and just called it cheese soup to distract them from asking what was in it.
+Fun fact: I started making this soup when my kids were little and I simply called it “cheese soup” to distract them from asking what was in it.
 When they got older and I finally told them the ingredients, my daughter cried out, “Oh mom!
-You’ve just ruined it- yuk!”
+You’ve just ruined it!”

 Guess I should’ve kept quiet.

 I’ve made this for pretty much everyone who’s come to our house over the years and they all agree – it is pretty amazing.
 Not only for the taste, or for the fact that it’s chock-full of vegetables, but also for the fact that it’s a thick, creamy soup that doesn’t use flour or cream to thicken, only whatever type of milk you have in your fridge.

 Aren’t these ingredients great?
 Seriously- this is it.
 That’s real food, people!

 I do sometimes leave out the potatoes and the soup is only just a little less thick so that’s an option.

 And the other thing I love about this soup?
 Chop it all up and throw it in a pot- no complicated steps.

 One thing that makes this soup a lot easier to make is an immersion blender, which I also love, love.
 And if you think you don’t need one because you already have a blender or food processor, you are wrong.
 I used to transfer the hot soup into a blender, getting the soup everywhere in the process and trying not to burn myself, so it can be done.
 But once you use a stick blender, you’ll never go back.